 These beauties are from Silver Mushroom.
 I love them as they're a little different from the clear traditional jars.
 Homebase have a great selection of clear jar storage in their Kitchen section too, but for a different spin, try all white.

 9. If you need mod cons, go for copper

 Every kitchen needs a kettle, cocktail shaker and a microwave right?
 Sometimes stainless steel are the only option and that doesn't sit easy in a cottage kitchen.
 Where ever you can, opt for copper or antique gold / brass appliances.

 10. Get yourself a quintessentially English radio, like, now

 No cottage kitchen is complete without a vintage style radio.
 Pure have a fabulous range of digital radios.
 This one above is inspired by a fine Sanderson fabric / wallpaper.
 Possibly the cutest collaboration ever between Sanderson + Pure, wouldn't you agree?
 The Chelsea radio has been born, and looks none other than perfect whilst you butter your toast in your cosy cottage kitchen.
 Lots of affordable cottage-like radios like this one (love Emma Bridgewater!)

 11. Grow your own herbs or daffodils + introduce some green

-The beauty of cottage kitchens is how they have an outdoorsy feel without losing warmth from woods, crochet accents and copper utensils.
+The beauty of cottage kitchens is how they have an outdoorsy feel without losing warmth from materials like wood, crochet and copper.
 How is this achieved?
 By adding filling your worktops and window sills with plants.
 A herb garden is a must in any kitchen.
 Plant in a long timber pot and you've nailed the look!